Kourosh-Asadi/Psychological-intake-assistant/README.md

 The system is built to run entirely locally, making it suitable for privacy-sensitive use cases.

-## Key Features
+## Features

-- Fully local inference (no external API dependency)
-- Persistent conversation history
+- Multi-turn conversation management
 - Domain-specific system prompt for psychological intake
+- Fully local inference support
+- Structured information collection
-- Modular and readable codebase
+- Clean and modular codebase
-- Easy to adapt to different GGUF models

 ## Tech Stack